Amnesty International Accuses Hong Kong Police Of Torturing Protesters

 “I felt my legs hit with something really hard.
 Then one [officer] flipped me over and put his knees on my chest.
 I felt the pain in my bones and couldn’t breathe.
 I tried to shout but I couldn’t breathe and couldn’t talk.”

-While last month saw President Trump promising Chinese leader he would not get involved in China cracking down on the violence in Hong Kong’s streets, per The Inquisitr, perhaps the president’s stance will be different after Amnesty International’s findings.
-With many protest photos showing protesters carrying signs saying ‘re-elect Trump’, it seems clear he has some support from them.
+While last month saw President Trump promising the Chinese leader he would not get involved in China cracking down on the violence in Hong Kong’s streets, per The Inquisitr, perhaps the president’s stance will be different after Amnesty International’s findings.
+With many protest photos showing protesters carrying signs saying ‘”re-elect Trump,” it seems clear he has some support from them.

 The Straits Times recently reported that Hong Kong’s leader, Carry Lam, has announced that the first community dialogue session will take place later this month on September 26, some four months after the mayhem ensued in Hong Kong city.
 The Hong Kong government issued a statement that protesters attending must be “well-behaved” and no umbrellas or loudhailers will be permitted at the talks.